SahilJ97/AutoPunc/README.txt

 For instructions on downloading and installing Gentle, see https://github.com/lowerquality/gentle .

-The above link provides instructions for running the Gentle Docker image.
+This project uses Gentle by running the Docker image.
 For instructions on downloading and installing Docker, see https://docs.docker.com/get-docker/

 Do not manually start the Gentle Docker image, as the script data_prep.sh will handle that.